jtmitchelliv/chili/README.md

 4. Deglaze skillet with beer and add to pot.
 Turn heat on low.
 5. Add spice mix and other ingredients.
 6. Simmer about an hour.

+### Notes for next time
+- Too hot.
+Maybe half the cayenne or only 1 poblano.
+- A little too sweet.
+Maybe less honey.
+Maybe less chocolate chips, or maybe try unsweet.
+- Maybe another yellow onion.
+- No pineapple.